 Experience the beauty of Glen Coe, with some of the most beautiful scenery in the country

 Stretching 96 miles (154 km) from Milngavie to Fort William, the West Highland Way traverses an incredible range of Scottish scenery, from countryside parks to lochs and open moorlands to steep mountains.
-The route is usually completed south to north, as the southern part is flatter and easier—but you'll be in jumping halfway, so set off ready to hike some challenging terrain.
+The route is usually completed south to north, as the southern part is flatter and easier—but you'll be jumping halfway, so set off ready to hike some challenging terrain.
 Your first day on the trails takes you through the beautiful Rannoch Moor, a wild and remote section of Scotland.

 You'll then cross over to Glen Coe, home to some of the most beautiful mountain scenery in the United Kingdom.
 Pass the impressive Buachaille Etive Mor to arrive at Kingshouse, one of Scotland's oldest inns and your base for the night.
 Today's total walking distance is 13 miles (21 km) and will take around 4.5 hours.
-Don't worry about your luggage, bag transfers will be arranged, and your luggage will meet you each night on the trail!
+Don't worry about your luggage; bag transfers will be arranged, and your luggage will meet you each night on the trail!

 Day 4: Hike the West Highland Way (Day 2): Kingshouse to Kinlochleven